Explore

 8. Spend a few hours at the glorious, 446-acre US National Arboretum.
 Free to enter, here you’ll find a ton of azaleas, a lilac meadow, a tree from every state in the Union, a sensory herb and flower garden, shaded forest paths, and a pavilion full of bonsai trees.

-What to Eat and Drink in Washington, DC
+What to eat and drink in Washington, DC

 The nation’s capital is America’s diplomatic welcome wagon, so it’s not surprising the city has a top-notch, fascinating restaurant scene.
 Think of a cuisine from anywhere in the world, and you can count on finding it in the DC metropolitan area.
 Local purveyors make a strong showing all across town, from coffee to bagels to wood-fired pizza.
 DC cocktail culture is brilliant, and micro-breweries and wine bars are plentiful.
 Here are a (very) few of our favorite spots: